-The mechanism of response is consistent with preclinical studies, including substantial reduction of plasma 2HG levels, as well as evidence of cellular differentiation and normalization of cell counts in the bone marrow and blood.
+AG-221 s mechanism of response observed to date is consistent with preclinical studies, including substantial reduction of plasma 2HG levels, as well as evidence of cellular differentiation and normalization of cell counts in the bone marrow and blood.
 This differentiation effect is distinct from that seen with traditional chemotherapeutics commonly used to treat AML.